 This is probably due to overmixing.
 Once you add the four you want to mix slowly only until everything is just combined.
 No need to mix any longer as this produces more gluten which can produce tough cookies.

-Yes, you can!
-To freeze the dough for later, scoop onto the cookie sheet (don’t worry about spacing them), and place the cookie sheet in the freezer for 2 hours.
-Place the frozen balls of dough into a freezer bag and store for up to one month.
-Bake at 375 for 14-15 minutes.
+- To freeze the dough for later, scoop it onto the cookie sheet (don’t worry about spacing them), and place the cookie sheet in the freezer for 2 hours.
+Once they are frozen, transfer the balls of dough into a freezer bag and store them for up to one month.

 Old Fashioned Oatmeal Raisin Cookies